saulpower/Android-Faye-Client/README.md

-# Faye Client for Android
+# Faye client for Android

 A simple Faye client for Android.
-Supports Android 2.1 (Eclair / API 7) and up.
-There is a bug in Android 2.1/2.2 that causes issues with SSL connections.

 ## Credits

-### Faye
-Faye is a simple JSON based Pub-Sub server which has support for node.js and Ruby (using Rack).

-Check out the [Faye project](http://faye.jcoglan.com) for more information.

-### Android Websockets
 The hybi parser is based on code from the [faye project](https://github.com/faye/faye-websocket-node).
+Faye is Copyright (c) 2009-2012 James Coglan.
+Many thanks for the great open-source library!

-Websockets ported from JavaScript to Java by [Eric Butler](eric@codebutler.com).
+Websockets ported from JavaScript to Java by [Eric Butler](https://twitter.com/codebutler) <eric@codebutler.com>.

-### FayeObjC
-Faye client ported from Paul Crawford's [FayeObjC](https://github.com/pcrawfor/FayeObjC) to Java by [Saul Howard](saulpower1@gmail.com).
+Faye client ported from Objective-C to Java by [Saul Howard](https://twitter.com/Saul_Howard) <saulpower1@gmail.com>.

 ## Usage